English level: A1, A2

 Objective: Practising listening and speaking by asking questions.
 Vocabulary practice.

-In general, it is important to maintain a high motivation level among students in foreign language classes, and specifically if students are beginners, children or adolescents.
+In general, it is important to maintain a high motivation level among students in foreign language classes, specifically if students are beginners, children or adolescents.

 Having fun-based activities, light-hearted competitions and games are some ways to keep the students´ attention.